neil323423/waves/README.md

 ---

 ## Version:
 Waves is currently in beta, so you may encounter occasional bugs.
-New features and improvements are on the way.
+New features and improvements are on the way—stay tuned!

 ---
 ---